Canto digital asset management alternatives: which DAM should you pick?

 With any research into a new product, it’s important to take a look at the drawbacks too.
 Here are some of Canto’s:

-• Clunky interface: Many of Canto’s customers complain that the user interface is clunky and complicated to use.
+• Clunky interface: Many of Canto’s customers complain that Canto's user interface is clunky and complicated to use.
 The look of the platform also isn’t very inspiring (we’ll show you an example later on).
 Just remember: this is where you’re storing all your creative assets.
 Your DAM should do them justice and make you and your team feel inspired every time you log in to the system.

 • A big learning curve: As a result of the interface, customers report that it can take a little while to get to grips with the system.
 Canto does offer onboarding, but it can take several hours to complete - not ideal if you want to get started quickly or if you’re a small team with little time on your hands.